Agent Agreement – Terms and Conditions

 In addition, members of the public, apart from the parties and counsel to a given file, have the right to communicate with the Agent Firm in the official language of their choice, both in oral and written communications.

-If the matter is referred to the Agent Supervisor, it must be done in a fashion that ensures that the quality and expediency of service provided is comparable, whether it is offered in English or French.
+If the matter is referred to the Agent Supervisor, it must be done in a fashion that ensures that the quality and expediency of service provided is comparable, regardless of the official language.

-Agent Firms must consider and advise the Agent Supervisor on the gender equality implications of any course of action, litigation strategy, or arguments, particularly in light of the incidence of poverty among women, the circumstances and needs of women in abusive situations, and women’s disproportionate responsibility for family care.
+Agent Firms must consider and advise the Agent Supervisor on the gender equality implications of any course of action, litigation strategy, or arguments, particularly in light of a greater cultural and socio-economic context, such as the incidence of poverty among women, the circumstances and needs of women in abusive situations, and women's disproportionate responsibility for family care.
 A course of action, litigation strategy, or argument that reinforces or compounds gender inequality must be reconsidered to prevent or remedy such discrimination.
 Agent Firms may contact their Agent Supervisor for guidance.

-Agents are required to consider and comply with the provisions of the Canadian Victims Bill of Right where applicable.
+Agents are required to consider and comply with the provisions of the Canadian Victims Bill of Rights where applicable.

 The Contact Agent is responsible for the proper assignment of files to Agents.
-Whenever possible, simple prosecutions must be assigned to a junior Agent and complex work to a more experienced Agent.
-The Contact Agent is also responsible for the direct supervision of Agents in their Agent Firms, as well as for articling students, students, and paralegals, and must ensure that their work is carried out competently and in accordance with the terms of the PPSC Deskbook and these Terms and Conditions.
+Whenever possible, given the content of a prosecution file, simpler prosecutions should be assigned to a less experienced Agent and more complex work to a more experienced Agent.
+The Contact Agent is also responsible for the direct supervision of all members of the Agent Firm, and must ensure that their work is carried out competently and in accordance with the terms of the PPSC Deskbook and these Terms and Conditions.

-An Agent Firm must receive the Agent Supervisor’s written approval before authorizing more than one Agent to appear in the same Court at the same time.
+Agent Firms must receive the Agent Supervisor's written approval before authorizing more than one Agent to appear in the same Court at the same time.

-The Contact Agent must obtain approval before an articling student or a paralegal is allowed to perform certain tasks on the Agent Firm’s behalf.
-If approved, the use of Articling Students and Paralegals is governed by the rules of the applicable law society or Bar.
+The Contact Agent must obtain the PPSC's approval before allowing an articling student or a paralegal to perform certain tasks on the Agent Firm's behalf.
+If approved, they must work under the supervision of a Principal and are governed by the rules of the applicable law society or Bar.

 Agents are not to provide legal opinions to law enforcement agencies or federal government departments regarding access to information requests.
-Any such request must be directed immediately to the Agent Supervisor.
+Upon the receipt of any such request, Agents must immediately direct them to the Agent Supervisor.

 The Access to Information and Privacy (ATIP) Office of the PPSC is responsible for processing all requests received by the PPSC under the Access to Information Act (ATIA) and the Privacy Act (PA).
 Subsection 4(1) of the ATIA gives individuals a right of access to records under the control of a government institution.
 Subsection 12(1) of the PA provides individuals a right of access to his or her “personal information” held by a federal government institution.

 Agent Firms are not to provide any records to any other federal, provincial, or municipal government institutions regarding ATIA and PA requests.
-Requests for such records should be directed immediately to the Agent Supervisor.
+Upon receipt of such a request, the Agent should immediately direct it to the Agent Supervisor.

 7.1 General

-Records created during the conduct of assigned files are the property of the Crown and are to be managed by the Agent Firm in accordance with governmental and PPSC policies.
+Consequently, all records created during the conduct of assigned files are the property of the Crown and must be managed by the Agent Firm in accordance with federal government and PPSC policies, and their respective law society obligations.

 7.2 Security Requirements

-In addition to ensuring compliance with s.
-4.1.1, Agent Firms must ensure that all PPSC files are properly secured at all times in accordance with governmental security guidelines.
+In addition to ensuring compliance with section 4.1.1, Agent Firms must ensure that all PPSC files are properly secured at all times in accordance with the federal government security guidelines.
 These files must be accessible only to PPSC-approved personnel with appropriate federal government security clearance.
+Furthermore, it is prohibited for Agents to travel outside of Canada with any "Protected C" PPSC file, paper or electronic or PPSC-issued equipment, nor can Agents connect to any PPSC network from outside Canada.

 Although information from a case file may have been filed in the courts and be in the public domain, the PPSC is required to protect sensitive government information and the private information of citizens at all times.
-Consequently, Agents and Agent Firm personnel must ensure the safeguarding of all protected information and confidential documents by taking the following measures:
+Consequently, all members of the Agent Firm must ensure the safeguarding of all protected information and confidential documents by taking the following measures:

-Prompt intervention is required to take appropriate measures to protect individuals who might be at risk, to conduct proper investigations, to disable equipment, to conduct damage/injury assessments, and to ascertain whether any personal information has been compromised.
+The Agent Supervisor will provide direction to the Contact Agent regarding appropriate measures to implement whenever prompt intervention is required to protect individuals who might be at risk, to conduct proper investigations, to disable equipment, to conduct damage/injury assessments.

-A file is considered closed when the accused has been sentenced, all appeals are complete or appeal periods have elapsed.
+The PPSC considers that a file is closed when the accused has been sentenced, all appeals are complete or appeal periods have elapsed, and all fines are paid in full.

-The Agent Firm must retain the prosecution file for one year after the file is closed.
-For audit purposes, the Agent Firm must retain financial information records, such as original timesheets and supporting disbursement documentation, for five years after closing the file.
+The Agent Firm must retain the prosecution file for one year after the file is closed and financial information records, such as original timesheets and supporting disbursement documentation, for seven years after closing the file, during which time the PPSC may request such records for audit purposes.

-Agent Firms must comply with written procedures given by the Agent Supervisor regarding the maintenance of active files and the return and archiving of closed files.
-These procedures enable compliance with the Library and Archives of Canada Act, the Access to Information Act and the Privacy Act.
+Agent Firms must comply with PPSC Directive on Information Management given by the Agent Supervisor regarding the maintenance of active files and the return and archiving of closed files.
 Consult section 10.3 for invoicing information.

 8.1 Media Inquiries